oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-03.md

 ### Replacement Txn-Token Response
 A successful response by the Transaction Token Server to a Replacement Txn-Token Request is a Txn-Token Response as described in {{txn-token-response}}

-### Removing Nesting
-A Replacement Txn-Token Request MAY include a Nested Txn-Token in its request.
-If the request is successful, the Transaction Token Server SHALL always respond with a Leaf Txn-Token.

-If the Replacement Txn-Token Request has a Nested Txn-Token in the request's `subject_token` parameter, then the Transaction Token Server MAY include information about services that had signed the Nested Txn-Token that is requested to be replaced.

-If the Transaction Token Server wishes to include information about any nested Txn-Token signers, then it SHALL include a field named `previous_signers` in the `azc` value of the Txn-Token that it issues.
-The value of this field MUST be an array of strings.
-Each string is the value of the `iss` field of a Nested Txn-Tokens received in the Replacement Txn-Token Request.
-Note that:

-* A Nested Txn-Token is a recursive structure, and the `iss` value is present at each level of nesting
-* The Transaction Token Server MAY choose to include or exclude any `iss` value in the `previous_signers` field of the Txn-Token it generates

 ## Mutual Authentication of the Txn-Token Request
 A Txn-Token Service MUST ensure that it authenticates any workloads requesting Txn-Tokens.
 In order to do so: